Guest Judges

 Jack Hadley is Senior Courses Manager at Curtis Brown Creative.
 He worked as a reader and researcher at film/TV production company The Imaginarium Studios in Ealing, before joining the CBC team in September 2016.

 Aki Schilz is the Director of The Literary Consultancy, the UK’s longest-running editorial consultancy.
-She is a Trustee of Poetry London, and sits on the advisory board of Penned in the Margins.
-Aki is a judge for the Bridport First Novel Award and sits on its steering committee.
+She is a judge for the Bridport First Novel Award and sits on its steering committee.
 She is also a prize-winning writer of poetry and fiction, and co-founder of the Saboteur Award-shortlisted #LossLit digital literature project.
 In 2018 Aki was named as one of the FutureBook 40 (a list of the top 40 innovators in UK publishing), and nominated for an h100 Award for her #BookJobTransparency campaign and her work to improve representation and accessibility in the literature sector.
 She is also the founder of the Rebecca Swift Foundation, in memory of TLC’s founder and her boss and mentor.
 In 2019 Aki was shortlisted for the Kim Scott-Walwyn Prize.

 Shortlist Judges